lambdaclass/concrete/ROADMAP.md

     CLI contract rather than falling through to "open this as a file".
 Extend `scripts/tests/check_cli_contract.sh` with help, init/new, fmt check/write,
     unknown command, and missing-file cases.
+28a.
+Add a fast check-only inner loop before broad stdlib growth:
+     `concrete check` parses, resolves, type-checks, enforces linearity, checks capabilities, validates ignored-result/must-use rules, and runs cheap contract/profile eligibility checks without invoking LLVM, linking, or executing the program.
+This is the Rust `cargo check` lesson adapted to
+     Concrete: most daily feedback should not wait for backend codegen.
+The command must share the same frontend/checker/CoreCheck path as production builds, emit the same diagnostics/facts, and support `--json` for editors and agents.
+Gate with a project where `concrete check` catches a type error, a capability error, a linearity error, and an ignored-result error;
+     and with a project where `concrete check` succeeds while `concrete build` still fails later on a deliberate backend-only fixture.
 29. Add `concrete doc`: generate basic API/reference docs from source, capabilities, modules, and public comments without depending on proof infrastructure.
 Outputs must include `concrete doc --format json` and